Vivek-anand-jain/Implementation-of-TCP-Jersey-in-ns-3/README.md

 ### TCP-Jersey Examples

-Example programs for TCP-Jersey have been provided in
+Example programs for TCP-Jersey have been provided under

 `examples/tcp/`